-The JBL UA True Wireless Flash offer just over 4 hours of continuous playback with one charge, which is about average for most truly wireless headphones.
-They take about an hour and a half to fully charge and you can expect about 20 additional hours of playback from the case, according to the specs sheet.
-Unfortunately, they don’t have a smart power-saving feature, so be sure to turn the headphones off or to put them back in their charging case if you’re not using them.
+The JBL Under Armour True Wireless Flash offer just over four hours of continuous playback with one charge.
+They take about an hour and a half to fully charge, and you can expect about 20 additional hours of playback from the case, according to the specs sheet.
+Unfortunately, they don’t have a smart power-saving feature, so be sure to turn the headphones off or put them back in their charging case if you’re not using them.

-These headphones don’t have a dedicated companion app for customization options, but when buying them, you get a 12-month subscription code to Under Armour’s MapMyRun fitness app.
+These headphones don’t have a dedicated companion app for customization options.
+However, when buying them, you get a 12-month subscription code to Under Armour’s MapMyRun fitness app.

-The True Wireless Flash are Bluetooth compatible, but can’t be connected to multiple devices at the same time.
-This means you won’t be able to switch from your work computer and your phone.
+The JBL Under Armour True Wireless Flash are Bluetooth compatible but can’t be connected to multiple devices at once.
+This means you can't switch between your work computer and your phone.
 They also don’t support NFC for a quicker and easier pairing procedure.

-Like expected, the JBL Under Armour True Wireless Flash headphones can’t be used wired.
+Like expected, you can't use the JBL Under Armour True Wireless Flash headphones wired.

 These truly wireless headphones come with a hard charging case that has a USB input to power the case but doesn’t have any other inputs.
 It offers about 20 additional hours of battery life, according to the specs sheet.